-AVR – It is an abbreviation for Audio Video Receiver.
-It splits the audio signal to speakers and video signals to display.
+AVR – It is also known as an Audio Video Receiver.
+Generally, it splits the cable into two and transmit audio signals to speakers and video signals to display.

-Splitter: A Splitter splits the connection of one media device between two devices like one audio device and one display device.
+Splitter: A Splitter splits the connection from one media device between two distinct devices like one audio device and one display device.

 Switch – It lets you increase the number of devices that you can connect to the projector.

-Matrix Switch: It can be the combination of both the Splitter and the Switch.
+Matrix Switch: It is the combination of a Splitter and a Switch.

 4. Bluetooth Speakers